telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 >note The scripts/skins enable/disable is prioritized as follows:
 >
-* The settings applied at page level have top priority
+* The settings applied at page level have top priority.
-* The settings applied for a particular control in the web.config file are next in priority
+* The settings applied for a particular control in the web.config file are next in priority.
+* The settings applied for all Telerik controls globally in the web.config file are last in priority.
+>
-* The settings applied for all Telerik controls globally in the web.config file are last in priority>Hence the individual scripts/skins disabling for a particular control in the web.config will override the setting defined for all controls globally in the same file, while the page level scripts/skins disabling will override all relevant definitions from the web.config file.
+>Hence the individual scripts/skins disabling for a particular control in the web.config will override the setting defined for all controls globally in the same file, while the page level scripts/skins disabling will override all relevant definitions from the web.config file.
 >